softawaregmbh/library-cqs/README.md

 * Replace `IQueryProcessor` and `ICommandProcessor` with `IRequestProcessor`
 * Replace `AddQueryHandlerDecorator` and `AddCommandHandlerDecorator` with `AddRequestHandlerDecorator`
 * Add `CancellationToken` parameter to all `HandleAsync` methods
+* Remove `PublicQueryHandlerDecorator` and `PublicCommandHandlerDecorator` if you referenced them explicitely.
 * Optional: Combine duplicate decorators implementing `IQueryHandler<TResult>` and `ICommandHandler` into a single class implementing `IRequestHandler`
 * Optional: Use `ICommand<TResult>` instead of `ICommand` if you used some workarounds for returning values from commands (like setting a property on the command)